hamoungh/cpplabs/lab_functions.md

 note that the argument to sin() and cos() represents an angle and is expressed in radians.
 One radian is equivalent to 180/PI degrees.

-- test your function with some values
+- test your function with some values such
 - create a void function called `circle` (i.e. `void circle()`) that generates 100 angles between `0` and `2*Pi` using the formula
 `t = 2 * 3.13 *i / 100;`
 pass these `t` values to `positionUnderCircularMotion` and draw the result.